An Eighteenth Century Map of Surrey

 "A ball of fire will be thrown up from the top of Box-Hill at half an hour past eight every evening for a fortnight; and rockets will be let off from proper eminences near Godalming, Chertsey and Westram [Westerham, Kent]; the first half a quarter of an hour after the ball, and the rest at a like interval from each other: whence such gentleman as are furnished with proper instruments, will have an opportunity of determining their own bearings".

 It is not clear how successful these experiments were or if they resulted in new data for the survey which he conducted with Richard Cushee, but the resulting map was published in 1729.
-Cushee had been apprenticed to Charles Price in 1710 and worked alongside Emmanuel Bowen who later produced a fine map of Surrey based on Senex's data, 'An accurate Map of the County of Surrey…drawn from late surveys' (SHC ref M/178).
+Cushee had been apprenticed to Charles Price in 1710 and worked alongside Emmanuel Bowen who later produced a fine map of Surrey based on Senex's data, 'An accurate Map of the County of Surrey…drawn from late surveys' (reference M/178).
 He also worked with his brother-in-law William Wyeth to produce a map of Park Farm in Wotton belonging to Sir John Evelyn, published in 1733.

 The Surrey map itself was a costly venture that Senex recorded 'wounded' him financially, and as with many other county surveys the upfront financial outlay was not repaid by the sales.
 He had advertised to raise subscriptions for the map but when it was first published the surround of heraldic shields were left mainly blank, indicating that the project had failed to attract much interest.
 Despite including new roads and much of local interest such as descriptions of industries and the estates and houses of the landed gentry and contemporary celebrities it could not compete with the interest in maps depicting the newly discovered lands of the Americas and of the Far East.
 Fortunately for present-day researchers the contemporary details on the map provide a useful picture of the county before the industrial revolution and the expansion of transport links into the county, as well as sometimes unexpected clues to long-forgotten places.